 - Provides fire extinguisher training to all County departments and many businesses that want to comply with OSHA’s regulations.

-- Maintain an open means of communication between the County and the local Fire Departments.
+- Maintains an open means of communication between the County and the local fire & rescue departments.

 - Monitors fire department contractual performance.

 - Keep well informed of state regulations that departments must meet and keep the department’s ware of any changes or new programs from OSFM.